notexplosive/notexplosive.github.io/pages/cool-people.markdown

 permalink: /cool-people/
 ---

 Welcome to the cool people zone, only cool and chill people below this point.
 These are people that have inspired me and/or make cool and interesting stuff that I like and you might like too.

-I'm putting them all in a list here partly for posterity and also as a prompt for anyone reading this blog to check these people out!
+You should definitely check out their work!

 ## Indie Gamedevs